-Our 1st hotel of the trip, the amazing ANA Intercontinental Manza Beach Resort ( Tel.no: 98-966-1211).
+Our 1st hotel of the trip, the superb ANA Intercontinental Manza Beach Resort ( Tel.no: 98-966-1211).
 One look at the lobby is enough to tell you it is an exceptional resort.
 A great hotel to come back to after a fun-filled day out always refresh and prepares us for more adventures the next day.
-Some of the staff here speak competent English and makes the stay even more pleasant as it minimises miscommunication and provides an excellent source of local knowledge.
+Some of the staff here speak competent English which makes the stay more pleasant as it minimises miscommunication and provides an excellent source of local knowledge.
 For drone owners information, be advised that droning is not permitted at the hotel.

-Our family room with view of the East China Sea.
-Cosy and comfortable with soft luxurious bedlinen, The bathroom has powerful rainshower with Shiseido body care products.
+Our family room with a view of the East China Sea.
+Cosy and comfortable with soft luxurious bed linen, the bathroom has powerful rainshower with Shiseido body care products.
 And great news for Singaporeans, there is ChannelNewsAsia too!
 WiFi signal strength is good too.

-Service with a difference – Pillow a la carte, fabulous attention to sleep quality.
+Service with a difference – Pillow a-la-carte shows the hotel’s attention to sleep quality.
 Pillow has negative ions and other beneficial content.

 Dinner at Gansomibudohonten (Ganso Sea Grapes)

-Our 1st dinner at the Gansomibudohonten (Ganso Sea Grapes – Tel. no: 98-966-2588).
+Our first dinner at the Gansomibudohonten (Ganso Sea Grapes – Tel. no: 98-966-2588).
 Fabulous family run diner with many authentic Okinawan dishes under one roof.
 There is a spacious parking bay (parking is F.O.C) just beside the diner.

-The eatery has many compliments from happy diners all pasted on the wall.
-The picture was shot when all the diners have left to avoid discomforting them.
+The eatery has many compliments from happy diners pasted on the wall.
+I shot this picture only when all the diners have left, for privacy consideration.
 The staff speak only Japanese but you may refer to the menu with pictures, which are also posted on the wall.
-Google Translate app on your smartphone would be helpful in scanning and translating the characters too.
+Google Translate app on your smartphone would be helpful in scanning and translating the wordings too.

 The sashimi platter, though small in portion, was very fresh and reasonably priced.
-You may amend the fish combination served subject to availability.
+You may change the fish combination served subject to the season availability.

 Amaebi, or spot prawns, are cold water northern shrimp and well-known and named as such for their sweet taste.
 They are the only species of shrimp which are best enjoyed raw, as cooking them will rob them of their full sweetness.
 They are often served on nigiri-zushi, or fingers of sushi rice and often accompanied with their head still attached.

 Chanpurū is an Okinawan stir fry dish.
 It is considered the representative dish of Okinawan cuisine.
 The term “chanpuru” originates from the Malay or Indonesian word campur (pronounced “cham-poor”), meaning “mix”.
-Goya chanpuru is a type of chanpuru that is a popular and widely recognized dish in the Okinawan cuisine.
+Goya chanpuru is a type of mix-dish that is a popular and widely recognized dish in the Okinawan cuisine.
 It is a stir fry of bitter gourd, tofu, egg and sliced pork or luncheon meat.
-Oishi!
+Oishi indeed !

-Lovely waking up to a fabulous view of the East China Sea with cooling 16’C crisp breeze.
-Lovely climate like this makes Okinawa vacation a pleasant experience.
+Lovely waking up to a fabulous view of the East China Sea with cooling 16°C sea breeze.
+Balmy climate like this makes Okinawa vacation a pleasant experience.